-No emergency and specialty services are available at this time.
+Emergency and specialty services are available in Frederick, MD.

 Please contact us for more information.

 Emergencies are never planned and can happen at any time.
 When care cannot wait, Partner Veterinary Emergency is available 24 hours a day, every day.
 With a highly-trained, compassionate team and state-of-the-art technology, you can trust that your pet is in the best hands at their most critical moment.